-Weathering Trump's skepticism, US officials still fighting global warming
+Weathering Trump's skepticism, U.S. officials still fighting global warming

 Under the details of the accord, the United States cannot formally withdraw until 2020.

-The State Department’s delegations to the Arctic Council are also continuing their work in much the same way they did under President Barack Obama - acknowledging that warming is real and should be countered in planning everything from new shipping routes to the protection of indigenous peoples.
+The State Department’s delegations to the Arctic Council are continuing their work in much the same way they did under President Barack Obama - acknowledging that warming is real and should be countered in planning everything from new shipping routes to the protection of indigenous peoples.

 Some U.S. agencies are also still bolstering international efforts to fight climate change.